Pug Shedding

 Pugs have a heavy shedding level.
 Prepare for significant hair around your home — invest in a good vacuum and lint rollers.
 Daily brushing during shedding season is non-negotiable.

-With a typical weight of 14-18 lbs and lifespan of 13-15 yrs, the Pug requires thoughtful care tailored to their specific breed characteristics.
+14-18 lbs adult size, 13-15 yrs life expectancy — and the Pug has a health and temperament footprint that is worth reading on its own terms.
 What sets the Pug apart from other toy breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Seasonal Changes